rr2203/React-Native-Todo-List-App/README.md

 # Todo List App using React Native

-A simple todo list app built with React Native.
+A todo list app built from scratch with React Native.
 Users can add tasks, delete tasks, and mark tasks as complete.
 The app features a clean and user-friendly interface.

 ## Installation